roymckenzie4/roymckenzie4.github.io/content/park/harpeth_river.md

 Now, I'll be honest with you: I wanted to feel the magic of this hidden little alcove.
 I wanted to stand in the mouth of the tunnel and be so-o-o moved by the engineering and labor it took to open up that rocky corridor.
 But here, the tunnel mostly just struck me as... a hole in a rock.

-I don’t intend that’s a particular knock on Mr. Bell's tunnel; all tunnels are, inherently, an absence of something.
+I don’t intend that as a particular knock on Mr. Bell's tunnel; all tunnels are, inherently, an absence of something.
 They have no substance of their own to be admired; they are an indication of something missing.
 And, for me, that missigness is inherently unsatisfying (or at least, I found it to be so on this particular day).

 Luckily, at Harpeth River, that which is missing didn’t have far to go.
 The limestone chunks that previously occupied the space that is now the Montgomery Bell tunnel sit like jumbled tombstones just on the bank of the reflecting pool, exactly where (presumably) Mr. Bell had them left two hundred odd years ago.
-After I concluded my short examination of the tunnel, I turned my attention to these boulders, and began to search for a rock to skip.
+And so, fter I concluded my short examination of the tunnel, I turned my attention to these boulders, and began to search for a rock to skip.

 ![](/the_rocks.png#center)